opencog/atomspace/Design-Notes.md

 * I designed a c++ class called `FlatStream`, whose ctor takes a single Value.
 It pulls from that Value, by driving it's `update()` method.
-* There is (currently) no external description, although both `FlatStream` and `SortedValue` have SIG's and ARG's that allow them to be attached via the class factory.
+* There is (currently) no Atomese description of this API, although both `FlatStream` and `SortedValue` have SIG's and ARG's that allow them to be attached via the class factory.
 * These SIGs, ARGs and the general type hierarchy is NOT stored in the AtomSpace.
-* Despite things like TypeInhNode, etc. there is no actual way that an Atomese expression can be written to walk/explore/analyze the type ierarchy.
+* Despite things like TypeInhNode, etc. there is no actual way that an Atomese expression can be written to walk/explore/analyze the type hierarchy.
 * There is no definition, either hand-written or auto-generated, that expresses (re-expresses) the SIG/ARG type constrctors/constraints in terms of `Connector`, `ConnectorSeq`, `Section` that we've been